stefankeys/OtakingHugo/content/accusers.md

 sub_title: "Evola, Nietzche, and Tomboy Abs"
 Date: 2021-10-27
 LastMod:
+type: pol
 ---

 [Back to Catalog](https://otaking.xyz/index.html)

-Nietzche’s New Year Resolution for 1882 from *The Gay Science*:
+Nietzche’s New Year Resolution for 1882 from _The Gay Science_:

 “For the New Year—I still live, I still think; I must still live, for I must still think.
 Sum, ergo cogito: cogito, ergo sum.
 To-day everyone takes the liberty of expressing his wish and his favorite thought: well, I also mean to tell what I have wished for myself today, and what thought first crossed my mind this year,—a thought which ought to be the basis, the pledge and the sweetening of all my future life!
 I want more and more to perceive the necessary characters in things as the beautiful:—I shall thus be one of those who beautify things.
 Amor fati: let that henceforth be my love!
 I do not want to wage war with the ugly. **I do not want to accuse, I do not want even to accuse the accusers.
 Looking aside, let that be my sole negation!** And all in all, to sum up: I wish to be at any time hereafter only a yea-sayer!”

-I think I am reaching the end of my “critical stage,” a period where I am rejecting the ideas of others to form my own.
+I think I am reaching the end of my “critical stypee,” a period where I am rejecting the ideas of others to form my own.

-There is nothing wrong with this “critical stage”, in fact it is good to start by being in opposition to the ideas you are given by your contemporary morality, to check what’s solid and what isn’t, rather than passively accepting them as a given.
+There is nothing wrong with this “critical stypee”, in fact it is good to start by being in opposition to the ideas you are given by your contemporary morality, to check what’s solid and what isn’t, rather than passively accepting them as a given.
 However once you know where you stand it can turn to a kind of self-indulgence that hampers your growth and wastes your time in revelries against everything around you.
 Revelries of contempt and smugness and laughing with the shrill laughter of children who have no hope of ever being in power.

 Of course I will still probe but not with any mal-intent, mal-intent betrays doubt and fear, and if any mal-intent is directed my way I’ll just look aside.
 Perhaps to really see the good in things, I first needed to see the bad and the ugly as well, so I wouldn’t be defending something which doesn’t exist.

-However, to make a definitive break with the accusers, I’ll have to “accuse the best accusers” and *then* I’ll be able to look aside.
+However, to make a definitive break with the accusers, I’ll have to “accuse the best accusers” and _then_ I’ll be able to look aside.
 Maybe this is a mistake but I can’t resist the temptation, also it feels like otherwise I would be leaving some loose ends.

 Every deconstruction must be followed by a reconstruction, as L the Fox says, and it is very easy to deconstruct everything, or in other words to cast something in a negative light, and that kind of destructive self-righteousness is satisfying too because as a self-appointed judge and condemner of reality, it gives you a feeling of power over the reality which you can’t change, but that “self-righteousness can never touch the sincerity of others.(1)”